arXiv/arxiv-docs/source/about/reports/2023_institution_submissions.md

 _See more [arXiv in Numbers](2023_usage.md)_

 Submissions by Institution will be made available to members only by June 2023.
+[To learn how this information is used in the membership program, see here](../../about/membership.md).
 The following table shows submissions by institution in 2021, 2022, and 2023.
-To search for a specific institution, hover your mouse over the right hand corner of the list of institutions to reveal the search icon.
-[To learn how this information is used in the membership program, see here](../../about/membership.md).
+Don't see your institution?
+Contact [membership@arxiv.org](mailto:membership.arxiv.org).

 <style>